-Environmentally friendly garden tips for a garden that does good!
+At first, environmentally friendly garden tips almost seem like a given.
 On the surface, gardening would seem to be an environmentally friendly pursuit.
 And it is, generally speaking, when tending to the plants and vegetables that grow in your garden.
 Things can get a little more questionable when it comes to making sure the plants are fed and watered and that any nasty pests are kept firmly at bay.
 So, let’s take a closer look.
 Is your garden actually environmentally friendly?

 Tips For An Environmentally Friendly Garden: